Boeing in 'final stages' of Dreamliner restart, keeps cash flow goal | Business

 Boeing Co on Wednesday stuck to its goal of generating free cash flow this year and said it was in the "final stages" of preparing to restart 787 Dreamliner deliveries.

-Shares of the planemaker rose 3.6% in premarket trading, even as it posted an adjusted second-quarter loss on charges related to its defense and space unit.
-Some analysts were skeptical about Boeing achieving its free cash flow goals this year, as the company works through industry-wide supply-chain disruptions and labor shortages that have hobbled production.
+Shares of the planemaker rose 3.6% in premarket trading, even as it posted a bigger-than-expected loss because of charges at its defense and space unit.
+Some analysts were skeptical about Boeing achieving its cash flow goals this year, as the company works through industry-wide supply-chain disruptions and labor shortages that have hobbled production.

-A resumption in deliveries of the wide-body Dreamliner would mark a significant milestone for the company that is working to turn around its fortunes amid a resurgence in air travel.
+A resumption in deliveries of the wide-body Dreamliner would mark a significant milestone for Boeing as it looks to turn around its fortunes amid a resurgence in air travel.
 Deliveries of the Dreamliner were halted for more than a year by inspections and repairs to fix manufacturing flaws in an industrial headache costing the company about $5.5 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)